rahulsingh237/SpokenSive/README.md

 - PyAudio

 ### Issues
 - Doesn't work with single characters or alphabets.
+- Doesn't work for capital letters.

 Handwriting generation was achieved using Recurrent Neural Networks based on an implementation from [here](https://github.com/theSage21/handwritten).